ufs-community/uwtools/README.md

 Note that `make format` is never run automatically, to avoid reformatting under-development code in a way that might surprise the developer.
 A useful development idiom is to periodically run `make format && make test` to perform a full code-quality sweep through the code.

-The order of the targets above is intentionaly, and possibly useful: `make format` will complain about certain kinds of syntax errors that would cause all the remaining code-quality tools to fail (and may change line numbers reported by other tools, if it ran after them); `make lint` provides a good first check for obvious errors and antipatterns in the code; `make typecheck` offers a more nuanced look at interfaces between functions, methods, etc. and may spot issues that would cause `make unittest` to fail.
+The order of the targets above is intentionally, and possibly useful: `make format` will complain about certain kinds of syntax errors that would cause all the remaining code-quality tools to fail (and may change line numbers reported by other tools, if it ran after them); `make lint` provides a good first check for obvious errors and anti-patterns in the code; `make typecheck` offers a more nuanced look at interfaces between functions, methods, etc. and may spot issues that would cause `make unittest` to fail.

 The `make test` command is also automatically executed when `conda` builds a `uwtools` package, so it is important to periodically run these tests during development and, crucially, before merging changes, to ensure that the tests will pass when CI builds the `workflow-tools` code.